 Prehistoric Malvern Loan Box

-The Prehistoric Malvern Loan Box provides an overview of Malvern’s prehistoric development and legacy.
-It draws from the latest theories about the early communities who settled in this area and began to tame it.
+The Prehistoric Malvern Loan Box provides an overview of Malvern’s early communities and their legacy.
+It draws from the latest theories about who settled in this area and began to tame it.
 Stone Age, Bronze Age and Iron Age tools and weapons are included for handling purposes.
 This includes a selection of flint tools, an antler pick and a Neolithic stone axe.
 These should facilitate further enquiries and connections with our anonymous ancestors.

-Teachers’ notes offer background information to teachers on local prehistoric sites and surviving evidence.
-In addition, there are several school text books included.
+Teachers’ notes offer background information on local prehistoric sites and surviving evidence.
+In addition, there are several school text books.
 A range of classroom activities include making a flint tool, designing and creating a Bronze Age pottery urn and understanding prehistoric timelines.
 Dressing up clothes are provided.

 Borrowing Loan Boxes